SceneCompleter: Dense 3D Scene Completion for Generative Novel View Synthesis: Proposed Approach

 \subsection{Geometry-Appearance Dual-stream Diffusion}

-Our goal is to achieve dense 3D scene completion, and the key challenge lies in how to incorporate geometry $G$ into the completion process.
-To address this challenge, we design a depth encoder-decoder that maps the depth map to a latent space, and combine it with a Geometry-Appearance dual-stream U-Net to simultaneously complete both appearance and geometry information in the latent space.
-Our model builds on Stable Diffusion 2~\cite{rombach2022highstablediffusion}, pretrained on the large-scale LAION-5B~\cite{schuhmann2022laion5b} dataset, leveraging its strong priors for natural images.
+Our goal is to achieve dense 3D scene completion, where the key challenge lies in effectively incorporating geometry $G$ into the completion process while preserving the generative model’s capability for image completion.
+To address this, we design a depth encoder-decoder that shares weights with the image encoder, mapping the depth map into a latent space.
+The latent geometry is fused with the image latent and processed by a single Geometry-Appearance dual-stream U-Net to simultaneously complete both appearance and geometry in the latent space.
+Our model builds upon Stable Diffusion 2~\cite{rombach2022highstablediffusion}, pretrained on the large-scale LAION-5B~\cite{schuhmann2022laion5b} dataset, leveraging its strong priors for natural image generation.

-\textbf{Depth encoder and decoder.} A straightforward approach to encoding both depth and image into the latent space is to modify the channel dimensions of the diffusion model's variational autoencoder (VAE).
-However, this disrupts the powerful priors that the pretrained diffusion model has learned for natural images.
+\textbf{Depth encoder and decoder.} A straightforward way to encode both depth and image into the latent space is to modify the channel dimensions of the diffusion model's VAE.
+However, this requires reconstructing the entire latent space, which would compromise the pretrained priors learned by the diffusion model for natural images.
 Instead, we employ two separate VAEs to encode depth and image independently.
-For the depth VAE, we replicate the depth map three times and stack them to match the three-channel input requirement of the VAE.
-To address the issue of numerical scale differences between images and depthmaps, we apply an affine-invariant depth normalization, formulated as:
+For the depth VAE, we replicate the depth map three times to satisfy the VAE's three-channel input requirement.
+To account for numerical scale differences between images and depth maps, we apply an affine-invariant depth normalization:

-where \( d \) and \( d_n \) represent the depth map before and after normalization, and \( d_{2} \) and \( d_{98} \) denote the 2nd and 98th percentile values of the depth map, respectively.
-Demonstrated by Marigold~\cite{ke2024repurposingmarigold}, this processing enables the original VAE to reconstruct depth almost losslessly.
-Therefore, we utilize two weight-sharing VAEs to separately encode and decode depth and image without any fine-tuning:
+where $d$ and $d_n$ are the depth maps before and after normalization, and $d_{2}$ and $d_{98}$ are the 2nd and 98th percentile values of the depth map.
+Similar to Marigold~\cite{ke2024repurposingmarigold}, this ensures the original SD-VAE can reconstruct depth losslessly.
+Accordingly, we use two weight-sharing VAEs to encode and decode depth and image independently without any fine-tuning: